jmuganga54/Data-Management-using-Stata/public/Chapter 2 - 6/README.md

 ```
 generate STUDENTVARS = ., before(gender)
 ```

 You can instead use the `after()` option.
 For example, the `generate` command shown below creates the variable `KIDVARS` and uses the `after(havechild)` option to position that variable after `havechild`.

 generate KIDVARS = ., after(havechild)

+### Chapter 6 | Creating Variables
+> Not everything that can be counted counts, and not everything that counts can be counted. - Albert Einstein

+### 6.1 Introduction
+This chapter covers many ways that you can create variables in Stata.
+Start by introducting `generate` and `replace` commands for creating new variables and changing the contents of existing variable (section 6.2)

+The next two sections describes how you can use `numeric expressions` and `functions` when creating variables (section 6.3) and how you can use `string expressions` and `functions` when creating variables (see section 6.4).
+Section 6.5 illustrates tools to `recode variables`.

+Tools for coding missing values are illustrated in secton 6.6, which followed by a discussion of dummy variables and the broader issue of factor variable (see section 6.7).
+Section 6.8 covers creating and using date variables, and section 6.9 covers creating and using date and time variables.

+The next three section illustrate the use of `egen` command for computations across variables within each observations (section 6.10), for computations across observations (section 6.11) and for additional functions (section 6.12)

+`Methods for converting string variables` to `numeric variables` are illustrated in section 6.13, and section 6.14 shows how `numeric variable` can be converted to `string variables`.

+The chapter concluedes with section 6.15, which illustrates how to `rename` and `order` variables.

+q